josecastillolema/org.freedesktop.Sdk.Extension.ocaml_local/README.md

 ## Debugging

-In order to use this extension in flatpak SDK environment you may add all provided tools in your PATH by executing first:
+In order to use this extension in a flatpak SDK environment you may add all provided tools in your PATH by executing first:
 ```
 $ source /usr/lib/sdk/ocaml/enable.sh
 ```